 Assistive Technology enables students with disabilities to access computer programs, software, documents, and the World Wide Web.
-Assistive Techology resources are available to all DRC registered students.
-Equipment/software is available in Torreyson Library room 222, or can be checked out from DRC each semester for educational use.
+Assistive Technology resources are available to all DRC registered students.
+Equipment/software can be checked out from DRC each semester for educational use.

 Equipment demonstrations/trainings are available by appointment.
-Please contact the Disability Resource Center via phone at (501) 450-3613 or via email at firstname.lastname@example.org for more information.
+Please contact the Disability Resource Center by phone at (501) 450-3613 or via email at firstname.lastname@example.org for more information.

 Software and Equipment